-These servants of the Lord remembered the earth, and that they had lived thereon.
-They recalled that they had suffered and died at the hands of oppressors, and they remembered the divine promise of being vindicated eventually (cf. Lk.
+These servants of the Lord remembered living on the earth.
+They recalled suffering and dying at the hands of oppressors.
+And they remembered the divine promise of being vindicated eventually (cf. Lk.
 18:7; Rom.
 12:19).

-It must be noted, however, that having memory of the past is not the equivalent of being conscious of the present, as such pertains to those in a distant environment.
+It must be noted, however, that having a memory of the past is not the same as being currently aware of others in a distant environment.

-I have fond memories of brothers and sisters in the Lord in other lands, with whom I enjoyed association in the past.
-Yet I have no conscious awareness of what is transpiring in their lives presently.
+I have fond memories of brothers and sisters in the Lord in other lands with whom I enjoyed association in the past.
+But I am not aware of what is happening in their lives presently.

 Where Is the Evidence?

-There is no biblical information with which I am familiar that would provide any support for the idea that those in the realm of the dead are able to view the activities of people who now dwell upon the earth.
+There is no biblical information with which I am familiar that provides any support for the idea that the dead are able to view the activities of people alive on earth.

 To affirm otherwise calls for evidence.
 If there is such evidence, I have not seen it.
 The fact is, there appears to be a direct denial of this theory in the book of Ecclesiastes.